 Jodie Rottle is a flutist, composer and improviser.
-Jodie performs and improvises in a variety of settings exploring new sound concepts, having premiered contemporary and interdisciplinary works at venues such as New York’s Le Poisson Rouge, The Centre for Fiction NYC, the Brisbane Festival of Toy Music, the Massachusetts Museum of Contemporary Art, and The Piano Mill in rural NSW, Australia.
+She performs and improvises in a variety of settings exploring new sound concepts, having premiered contemporary and interdisciplinary works at venues such as New York’s Le Poisson Rouge, The Centre for Fiction NYC, the Brisbane Festival of Toy Music, the Massachusetts Museum of Contemporary Art, and The Piano Mill in rural NSW, Australia.

 Jodie can most often be heard collaborating as a chamber musician.
 She is a member of Kupka's Piano, a Brisbane-based ensemble that focuses on new Australian music.
-With Kupka’s Piano she has commissioned and premiered over 35 new works–many of which are by an emerging generation of composers—and performed nationally in Australia.
+With Kupka’s Piano she has commissioned and premiered over 35 new works—many of which are by an emerging generation of composers—and performed nationally in Australia.
 Her recorded work with Kupka’s Piano can be heard on multiple podcasts with ABC Classic FM and on the ensemble’s 2017 debut album, Braneworlds.
-With her New York-based trio Dead Language, Jodie presents pop-up concerts around the world where she improvises, composes, and performs interdisciplinary works that include everything from literature and white noise to toys and wolf howls.
-With flutist Monika Koerner, Jodie explores the inner-and-outer worlds of the repertoire for two flutes as the Koerner/Rottle Duo.
+With her New York-based trio Dead Language, Jodie improvises, composes, and performs interdisciplinary works that include everything from literature and white noise to toys and wolf howls.
 Her previous engagements include ensemble mise-en (NYC), and she has worked in Australia with ensembles such as Clocked Out Duo, Camerata, and Ensemble Offspring.

 Jodie’s work as a composer and improviser explore the sounds of every day objects alongside traditional instruments.
-Her works are firmly situated in the realm of sound but sit on the edges of performance art and music theatre.
-Jodie has received commissions by ensembles and individuals such as the Amaranth Quartet (USA), Kupka’s Piano, pianist Alex Raineri, and the Piano Mill.
+Her works are firmly situated in the realm of sound but sit on the edge of performance art and music theatre.
 She also enjoys writing and improvising music as a composer-performer.
 Some of her explorations include prepared flutes, wearable sound objects, and musical toys.
-She has created participatory and site-specific outdoor works.
-Her work as an object improviser has been presented by Made Now Music, Make It Up Club, and the Listening Museum, among others.
+She has created participatory and site-specific outdoor works involving objects, and her performances as an improviser of objects has been presented by Made Now Music, Make It Up Club, and the Listening Museum, among others.